-In the coming weeks we will award the tender for the new 10-bed health centre in Notre-Dame-de-Lourdes.
+In the coming weeks we will award the tender for the new 10-bed health centre in Notre Dame de Lourdes.

 We are committed to giving seniors the care they need and the options they want outside of a hospital setting.
-More than 300 personal care home beds are currently under development across Manitoba, including in Morden/Winkler, Lac du Bonnet and Winnipeg.
-We will continue to build more PCH beds and to provide culturally appropriate care for seniors and special supports for those suffering with dementia.

-We are also committed to strengthening Manitoba's best-in-Canada home care system and we will introduce Manitoba's first rural Hospital Home Team.
+More than 300 personal-care-home beds are currently under development across Manitoba, including in Morden-Winkler, Lac du Bonnet and Winnipeg.
+We will continue to build more PCH beds and to provide culturally appropriate care for seniors and special support for those suffering with dementia.
+We are also committed to strengthening Manitoba's best-in-Canada home care system, and we will introduce Manitoba's first rural hospital home team.

-Every year more and more Manitobans are surviving their battle with cancer - a testament to their determination and Manitoba's world-class doctors.
-This year we will:

-- establish a new cancer hub for Winnipeg to help patients get better coordinated care and faster diagnostics and treatment; - expand the hours at our Urgent Cancer Care Clinic, which has already helped hundreds of patients; - increase funding so that more patients can participate in clinical trials; and - take steps to prevent cancer by prohibiting minors from using tanning beds.
+Every year more and more Manitobans are surviving their battle with cancer, a testament to their determination and Manitoba's first-class of the-world-class doctors.
+This year we will establish a new cancer hub for Winnipeg to help patients get better co-ordinated care and faster diagnostics and treatment; expand the hours of our Urgent CancerCare Clinic, which has already helped hundreds of patients; increase funding so that more patients can participate in clinical trials; and take steps to prevent cancer by provide-prohibiting minors from using tanning beds.

-All Manitobans can be proud of the role of Manitoba scientists in developing treatment being used in the global fight against Ebola.
-The province will continue to advance ebola preparedness with public health officials, regional health authorities and health care providers.
+All Manitobans can be proud of the role of Manitoba's scientists in developing treatment being needed in the global fight against Ebola.
+The Province will continue to advance Ebola preparedness with public health officials, regional health authorities and health-care providers.

-Manitoba has been a pioneer in providing compassionate, comprehensive endof-life care.
-We are pleased to be partnering with Doctor Harvey Chochinov and a broad community coalition to lay the foundation for a new International Centre for Dignity and Palliative Care.
+Manitoba has been a pioneer in providing compassionate, comprehensive end-of-life care.
+We are pleased to be partnering with Dr. Harvey Chochinov and a broad community coalition to lay the foundation for a new international centre for dignity and palliative care.

-Healthy and safe workplaces are a critical health priority and an essential right of all workers.
+Healthy and safe workplaces are a crucial health priority and essential right of all workers.
+In the coming year our government-strengthen enforcement of workplace safety laws and bring forward new legislation for firefighters, paramedics and others suffering from PTSD.

-In the coming year, our government will strengthen enforcement of workplace safety laws and bring forward new legislation for firefighters, paramedics and others suffering from PTSD.
-The Workers Compensation Board will also complete a stakeholder review of its rate model and begin the work of building a new model that encourages injury and illness prevention, strengthens accountability and removes financial incentives for suppressing claims.
+The Workers Compensation Board will also complete a stakeholder review of its rate model and began-and begin to work on building a new model that encourages injury and illness prevention, strengthens accountability and removes financial incentive for suppressing claims.
 Investments in healthy living and prevention help people live longer and more fulfilling lives while reducing the need for costly interventions.

 This year we will launch a new round of Sports Opportunity grants for communities across the province to help Manitobans stay active and healthy.

-Our government is making milk, fruits and vegetables more affordable for families living in remote areas, and supporting communities like Garden Hill to develop food social enterprises.
+Our government is making milk, fruits and vegetables more affordable for families living in remote areas and supporting communities like Garden Hill to develop food social enterprises.

-This year our government will also continue a major focus on crime prevention, providing young people with opportunities to stay active and engaged.
+This year our government will also continue to major focus on crime prevention, providing young people with opportunities to stay active and engaged.
 Working with community partners like the Winnipeg Jets True North Foundation, Manitoba's new After School Leaders program has already offered more than 300 high school students exciting opportunities to experience fields like culinary arts, cinematography and musical theatre.
 This year the program will be expanded to Brandon.

-In Winnipeg, redevelopment of the old Merchants Hotel and partnerships like the Block by Block community safety project have helped reduce violent crime by close to 30%.
+In Winnipeg, redevelopment of the old Merchants Hotel and partnerships like the Block by Block community safety project have helped reduce violent crimes by close to 30 per cent.